I really like this.

 ie What you are capable of right here, right now changes continually.
 XERT’s take on this is that it models how you change through your workout and then ADAPTS YOUR TRAINING SESSION’S GOALS DYNAMICALLY, theoretically it should help you more precisely hit the specific goals of your training session.

 XERT calls their workouts ‘smart’.
 Perhaps an often over-used term these days.
 Maybe you could call them ‘micro-adaptive’ ie adaptive in the sense that the workout itself changes as you execute it.
 [Macro-adaptive workouts would change the workout type day-by-day with varying levels of STRAIN and RECOVERY…XERT doesn’t do this – I’m currently looking at WHOOP! to see if it can input into that side of things]

 XERT’s new player does link in to all the above bits of kit allowing you to control supported trainers and link to Zwift.
 You can make your own workout or use one of the dynamic workouts from Xert’s online library and adaptively play it through their PLAYER software – this works on either a computer or a CIQ-enabled device such as an Edge 520 or Edge 820.

-This type of use of technology I DO see as moving AUTOMATED training forwards.
 It’s by no means near the limit of what can be achieved.
-As I hinted at, above, adaptation can be handled on a macro level; holistic levels of strain and recovery can be dialled in with HRV analysis; Muscle oxygen data could be brought into play; as could hydration levels .
+As I hinted at, above, adaptation can be handled on a macro level; holistic levels of strain and recovery can be dialled in with HRV analysis; Muscle oxygen data could be brought into play; as could hydration levels.
+And so on…

 It’ll be a while before our sheds become medical-grade training labs!!